91st Air Refueling Squadron

-The 91st Air Refueling Squadron is part of the 6th Air Mobility Wing at MacDill Air Force Base, Florida.
+The 91st Air Refueling Squadron is a United States Air Force unit that is part of the 6th Air Mobility Wing at MacDill Air Force Base, Florida.
 It operates the Boeing KC-135R Stratotanker aircraft conducting air refueling missions.

 The squadron was first activated in January 1941 as the 1st Reconnaissance Squadron at Langley Field, Virginia.
 Following the attack on Pearl Harbor, the squadron performed antisubmarine patrols.
 In the spring of 1942 it was renamed the 391st Bombardment Squadron and became part of the 34th Bombardment Group, to which it had been attached since activation.
 The squadron moved to the western United States and trained until April 1944 when it moved to the European Theater of Operations, where it participated in combat until VE Day.
 It returned to the United States in the summer of 1945 and was inactivated.

 Mission

 The squadron provides air refueling and airlift for combatant commanders.
 It operates the Boeing KC-135R Stratotanker, a long-range tanker aircraft capable of refueling a variety of aircraft in mid-air, anywhere in the world and under any weather condition.
 The 91st's KC-135s have supported US military operations all over the world.